 The Basic Definition

 At its core, a clipping path is a closed vector path or shape used to cut out a specific part of an image.
-Think of it like using scissors in Photoshop—trimming the object you want to keep and tossing the rest.
+Think of it like using scissors in Photoshop—trimming the object you want to keep and removing the rest.

 How It Works in Image Editing